BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

   A: Open zedwallet and type `export_keys`.
   Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

-#### Q: How do I send TRTL?
+#### Q: How do I send abLoc?

-  A: You can check [this out](wallets/Using-zedwallet#tx-trtl) for steps on how to send TRTL to someone.
+  A: You can check [this out](wallets/Using-zedwallet#tx-trtl) for steps on how to send abLoc to someone.

 #### Q: How do I send money to exchanges / use payment ID?

-  A: You can check [this out](wallets/Using-zedwallet#tx-trtl-p-id) for steps on how to send TRTL with the payment ID.
+  A: You can check [this out](wallets/Using-zedwallet#tx-trtl-p-id) for steps on how to send abLoc with the payment ID.

 #### Q: What is mixin?